- Oops!Something went wrong.Please try again later.

 **See definition of Non-GAAP measure below.

-Revenue rose 10% to $1.6M in Q2'21 from $1.5M in Q2'20, including a 16% increase in hardware revenue and a 6% increase in monitoring revenue.
-The increased hardware revenue was due primarily to a more normalized sales environment in Q2'21, leading to more sales of next-generation monitors, including our Hero-2 pipeline and Rectifier monitors, versus Q2'20 revenue which was impacted by COVID-19 business disruptions.
-The increase in monitoring revenue is primarily due to a growing installed base of billable connections that results from new hardware sales, as well as efforts to shift the sales focus from residential to commercial and industrial customers.
+Revenue improved 12% to $1.7M in Q3'21 from $1.5M in Q3'20, including a 28% increase in hardware revenue and a 4% increase in monitoring revenue.
+The increased hardware revenue was due primarily to returning to a more normal sales environment in Q3'21; that enabled increased sales of next-generation monitors and accessories relative to Q3'20, which was impacted by COVID-19 disruptions.
+The increase in monitoring revenue is primarily due to our customer mix being more heavily weighted to commercial and industrial than in prior years.

-Gross profit grew 20% in Q2'21 compared to Q2'20, and 25% in the first six months of 2021 compared to the first six months of 2020, principally due to increased hardware sales to commercial and industrial customers versus residential customers, an increase in accessory sales, and growth in high-margin monitoring revenue.
+Gross profit grew 15% in Q3'21 vs. Q3'20, and 22% in the first nine months of 2021 vs. the first nine months of 2020.
+The improvements are primarily due to increased hardware sales to commercial and industrial customers versus residential customers, increased accessory sales, and growth in high-margin monitoring revenue.

-OmniMetrix generated operating income of $231,000 in Q2'21 versus operating income of $200,000 in Q2'20.
-For the first six months of 2021, OmniMetrix operating income increased to $498,000 versus $149,000 in the first six months of 2020.
-The improvement in both periods is primarily due to increased hardware and monitoring revenue and a higher gross margin.
+OmniMetrix generated operating income of $265,000 in Q3'21, representing a 26% improvement from operating income of $210,000 in Q3'20.
+For the first nine months of 2021, OmniMetrix's operating income on a GAAP basis increased 113% to $763,000 compared to $358,000 generated in the first nine months of 2020.
+The improvement in both periods is primarily due to increased hardware and monitoring revenue and a higher gross margin, as discussed above.

-Acorn parent company SG&A costs increased 2% to $226,000 in Q2'21 from $222,000 in Q2'20 and declined vs. $241,000 in Q1'21, due to the timing of certain expenses.
-Acorn does not expect annual corporate overhead to change materially except as may be required to support the growth of its OmniMetrix subsidiary and for typical annual increases in professional fees and insurance premiums.
+Acorn, the parent company of OmniMetrix, incurred SG&A costs which increased 3% to $240,000 in Q3'21 from $233,000 in Q3'20.
+Acorn does not expect its annual corporate overhead to change materially except as may be required to support the growth of its OmniMetrix subsidiary and for typical increases in professional fees and insurance premiums.
+Acorn's expenses can vary quarterly, however, due to the timing of certain expenses.
+For example, Q3'21 Acorn expenses exceeded the Q2'21 level by $14,000, primarily due to expenses related to our annual shareholder meeting.

 Liquidity and Capital Resources

 Although the economy has begun to rebound from the COVID-19 shutdowns and this has helped Acorn to regain momentum in its sales efforts to date in 2021, the potential impact of COVID-19 remains uncertain.
-The Company's operations could be materially affected by the pandemic, including a material adverse impact on the Company's financial position, operations and cash flows.
+The Company's operations could be materially affected by COVID-19 or variants, including a material adverse impact on the Company's financial position, operations and cash flows.
 Possible impacts may include, but are not limited to, disruption to the Company's customers, revenue or supply chain, as well as employee absenteeism.

 Investor Call Details

-Online Replay/Transcript: Audio file and call transcript will be posted to the Investor section of Acorn's website when available.
+Audio file and call transcript will be posted to the

 Acorn Energy, Inc. owns a 99% equity stake in OmniMetrix, a pioneer and leader in machine-to-machine (M2M) and Internet of Things (IoT) wireless remote monitoring and control solutions for stand-by power generators, gas pipelines, air compressors and other industrial equipment.
 OmniMetrix's proven, cost-effective solutions make critical systems more reliable.
 The company monitors tens of thousands of assets for customers, which include 25 Fortune/Global 500 companies.
-In addition to residential generators, OmniMetrix solutions monitor critical equipment used by cell towers, manufacturing plants, medical facilities, data centers, retail stores, public transportation systems, energy distribution and federal, state and municipal government facilities.
+OmniMetrix solutions monitor critical equipment used by cell towers, manufacturing plants, medical facilities, data centers, retail stores, public transportation systems, energy distribution and federal, state and municipal government facilities in addition to residential back-up generators.

 Safe Harbor Statement